waggle-sensor/waggle-beehive-v2/docs/installing-beehive-in-a-vagrant-development-box.md

 # Installing Beehive in a Vagrant development box

-This document is intended for folks who are _developing_ Beehive.
+This document is primarily intended for developers who are working on Beehive!

 Most users should instead [deploy Beehive to a Kubernetes cluster](installing-beehive-in-a-kubernetes-cluster.md).

+## Installation Steps

 1. Install [Vagrant](https://www.vagrantup.com).
 2. Run the Vagrant box (`vagrant up`) and connect (`vagrant ssh`).